 The 2003 Meursault Clos des Ambres is a impressive effort for the vintage.
 It’s made from the village terroir En l’Ormeau – old vines with a average age of more than 50 years.
 The nose is offering rich fruit with different orchard fruits, on the sweeter side, and with a nice playful minerality.
 On the palate rich and on the slightly dense side, but with a quite playful minerality and a nice acidity for the vintage.
-Not a big fan of the 2003 whites but this is a very nice wine.… Read the full article →
+Not a big fan of the 2003 whites but this is a very nice wine.
+Better than the 02 version of this wine!!!!

 The 2002 Meursault Clos des Ambres is slightly introvert and reserved.
 It’s made from the village terroir En l’Ormeau – old vines with a average age of more than 50 years.
 The nose is offering notes of apple, gunpowder … slightly backward and austere.
 On the palate very focused with a quite powerful acidity for the vintage – it’s tight and slightly lean.
 Is not really in decline … but think it had more charm and nerve three years ago.